Support Groundbreaking Reporting on Women

 Following our reporting on discriminatory practices in VC funding California Governor Gavin Newsom signed a law requiring venture capitalists to disclose the gender and race of the founders they fund.

-After investigating the exploitation of women sorters working for the U.S. essential oils company doTERRA, their abusive supplier left the country and the women formed their own cooperative.
+After investigating the exploitation of women sorters working for the U.S. essential oils company doTERRA, the U.S. has banned imports from Asli Maydi, the Somali company that supplied frankincense oil to the brand, over the use of forced labor.

 Fuller Awards